Sujwals379125/HIT140_Team63/README.md

 # HIT140_Team63
-This if for the foundation of data science.
+This is for the foundation of data science.